Welcome to Our Neighborhood

 Along with its close proximity to Downtown Los Angeles, Echo Park has several historic “claim to fame”.
 Among these are its very popular lake and more than two dozen stairways in and among the hillsides of the area.
 Many are public walkways and have been/are critical to residents residing in Echo Park.
 Echo Parks hilly topography makes these stairways very practical.
 One in particular to note is the Baxter Stairway: Climbing the more than 230 steps will leave you in awe or in cardiac arrest.
 The top of the stairs is across the street from Elysian Park and its many walking trails.
 Located on Baxter Street, three blocks east of Echo Park Ave.
 Baxter Street has been noted as one of, if not the, steepest street in Los Angeles.

-of Echo Park include:
+Some notable residents of Echo Park include:

 Jackson Browne, Musician